1: Chemical Product and Company Identification

 6: Accidental Release Measures

-sanitary system.
-Be careful that the product is not present at a concentration
+careful that the product is not present at a concentration level above TLV.

 7: Handling and Storage

-containing material.
-Do not ingest.
+locked up Do not ingest.
 Do not breathe dust.
-If ingested, seek
+Wear suitable protective clothing

-medical advice immediately and show the container or the label.
-Keep away from
+ingested, seek medical advice immediately and show the container or the label.

-closed.
-Keep container in a cool, well-ventilated area.
+container tightly closed.
+Keep in a cool, well-ventilated place.
+Highly toxic or

 8: Exposure Controls/Personal Protection

-enclosures, local exhaust ventilation, or other engineering controls to keep
+process enclosures, local exhaust ventilation, or other engineering controls to

 goggles.
 Full suit.
 Dust respirator.
 Boots.
 Gloves.
 A self contained breathing